choria-io/website/docs/content/autoagents/example/_index.md

     properties:
         command: on.sh

-  # monitors the air, exits with 0 if the air is good and 1 if its bad
+  # monitors the air, exits with 0 if the air is good and 1 if it's bad
   - name: monitor
     type: exec
     state_match: [idle, running]